hughdavenport/wedding.davenport.net.nz/README.md

 ### RSVP

 Please send us your enclosed RSVP form via post, or email us at [hugh.adelle.wedding@gmail.com](mailto:hugh.adelle.wedding@gmail.com) whether you can attend or not, and any dietry requirements you might have.
-You can also TELL us a song that you promise to dance to if we play it.
+You can also tell us a song that you promise to dance to if we play it.

 ### Transport